KeyteqLabs/ezexceed-guide/en/README.md

 This should be sufficient in the majority of cases.

+### Extension support

+eZ Exceed support most common eZ Publish extensions, but some can create a few woes.

+#### ezie

+When ezie is enabled it will load a version of jquery into the global scope, this will probably make your jquery/zepto on `$` unusable as its overwritten by this later on.
+In order to handle this you can override the template `ezie/jscss.tpl` and implement it like eZ Exceed does except for the jquery inclusion.

+In general we advise you to not use the `ezie` extension and instead prefer the `keymedia` extension / product for image handling.

 ## Site development

 * [Special handling of rootNodes when adding nodes to objects](https://github.com/KeyteqLabs/ezexceed-guide/blob/master/en/developer/root-nodes.md)